Ircama/ELM327-emulator/README.md

 In such case, a request of type `2EF15A...` with header ECU_ADDR_M will start the task *task_write_fingerprint*, which will also process any subsequent request (also if not matching `2EF15A...`), until the plugin is terminated.

+Tasks and plugins can be monitored through the `tasks` command.

+Multiple tasks can run with different headers (EQU ID).

 A plugin must always define a class named *Task*, which has to inherit the *Tasks* class.

-At least the *run()* method should be implemented, overriding the default method.
+In a plugin, at least the *run()* method should be implemented, overriding the default method inherited from the *Tasks* class.
 Allowed methods:

 - *start()*: invoked to process the first request (not required)
 - *stop()*: invoked to process a request before interrupting the task (not required)